Income Tax Scrutiny Assessment

 - Availing double benefits due to change in Job

 It happens sometimes that a person who has changed job recently gets Form 16 and fails to declare the employer and pay the due taxes.
-This may be due to the benefits given twice.
+This may be due to the benefits are given twice.
 People often forget to calculate their earlier tax liability; this may lead to lower deduction of taxes.
 Thus, one must be careful and should not forget to calculate taxes on the previous income after changing the job to avoid later implications due to less tax payments.

-- High Value Transactions
+- High-Value Transactions